xint0n9/linxintong/README.md

 1. **Introduction/About Me** – An overview of your background, technical expertise, and areas of interest.
    *Example:* “A software engineering student with a keen interest in developing scalable web applications.”
 2. **IT/Software Projects** – Descriptions of IT projects, including technologies used and results.
-   *Example:* "Created a task management app using React and Node.js with user authentication."
+   *Example:* “Created a task management app using React and Node.js with user authentication.”
 3. **Technical Skills** – A list of IT-related skills, such as programming languages, frameworks, and tools.
    *Example:* Java, JavaScript, UIPath, Power BI, SQL, REST APIs
 4. **Case Studies** – Detailed write-ups on solving specific IT problems or building solutions.